 A Technical Example

-You may find all this technical stuff a bit obscure, but perhaps an example with pretty pictures will help bring things into focus.
+You may find all the technical stuff below a bit obscure, but perhaps an example with pretty pictures will help bring things into focus.
 Please see this informative article by Niigata Prefecture’s Prefectural Central Technical Support Center.
-If you input the URL into Google and use the translate feature a decent English-language version can be seen.
+If you input the URL into Google and use the translate feature a decent English-language version may magically appear.
+Or not.
 Some of the key results are copied below.

 The steel being tested in the study outlined below is White Label No.2 steel (row 2 on page 4 of the Hitachi catalogue pdf).
 They heat-treated seven samples and listed the results.
 In each case, the quench temp varied from 750˚~900˚C (1382˚~1652˚F) in water, but the tempering temp was kept constant at 180˚C (356˚F).